top of page

 • Dolina: European café with exquisite breakfast dishes and heavenly pastries.
 Cozy & charming.

-• Wolf & Mermaid: A whimsical café and boutique tucked away in the Railyard District—come for the artful lattes, stay for the eclectic local treasures.
+• Wolf & Mermaid: A whimsical café —come for the artful lattes, stay for the eclectic local treasures.
 A true hidden gem

 • Clafoutis: A bustling French bakery with fresh croissants, tarts, and traditional French fare.